 CAFO means concentrated animal feeding operation.
 For the purposes of this permit, this is an AFO that is defined as a Medium CAFO in 40 C.F.R. § 122.23(b)(6), or that is designated as a CAFO pursuant to 40 C.F.R.. § 122.23(c).

 Certified Nutrient Management Planner means an individual certified through the completion of the USDA/NRCS nutrient management certification process (or approved equivalent) who creates, reviews, and modifies NMPs.

+Conduit means any channel that conveys liquid, whether open or closed.
+Examples of conduits include gullies, surface inlets, and ditches.

 Conservation Practice means a specific treatment used to address specific natural resources needs and can be structural, vegetative, or land management.